kristinriebe/django-provenance/README.md

 # Provenance web application

-This web application uses the Django framework to define models and serve provenance data.
+This web application uses the Django framework to define models and serve provenance data, using metadata from CosmoSim as an example.
 Different apps are used for different models:

 * `prov_w3c`: implements the W3C PROV-DM model
 * `prov_vo`: implements the IVOA ProvenanceDM model (under development)